-Although the designations are given to the companies involved in the supply chain, a major beanbag distributor has filed a lawsuit against one of its manufacturers acting as a materials supplier for delivering defective products that were subsequently refused by contracted dealers.
+A major beanbag distributor has filed a lawsuit against one of its manufacturers who was acting as a materials supplier.
+The suit is for delivering defective products that were subsequently refused by contracted dealers.

-On February 17, attorneys for Ace Bayou Corp. filed a lawsuit against Raj Overseas, a supplier hired to manufacture the primary component of its wildly successful beanbag chairs and related beanbag furniture.
-The aim of the lawsuit is to receive a declaratory judgment against the supplier for providing faulty products.
+On February 17, attorneys for Ace Bayou Corp. filed a lawsuit against Raj Overseas.
+Raj is a supplier hired to manufacture the primary component of its wildly successful bean bag chairs.
+The lawsuit aims to receive a declaratory judgment against the supplier for providing faulty products.

 RAJ’s Substandard Beanbag Covers

-According to Ace Bayou, the company signed a contract with Raj Overseas in 2013 for the production of the exterior shells for its line of beanbag chairs.
-Because Ace Bayou then uses the outer shells in a continuation of the manufacturing process, RAJ is legally termed the supplier whereas Ave Bayou is referred to as the manufacturer.
+According to Ace Bayou, the company signed a contract with Raj Overseas in 2013.
+The agreement was for the production of the exterior shells for its line of bean bag chairs.
+Because Ace Bayou then uses the outer shells in a continuation of the manufacturing process, RAJ is legally the supplier.
+Whereas Ave Bayou is the manufacturer.
 Because Ace Bayou acts as a wholesaler and sells its products directly to dealers, the company is also considered a distributor.
-The beanbags made with the exterior shells produced by Raj Overseas were for a sales agreement that made Ace Bayou the official beanbag vendor for Target.
+The bean bags made with the exterior shells produced by Raj Overseas were for Target stores in America.
+This sales agreement made Ace Bayou the official bean bag vendor for Target.

-One of the stipulations of the contract between Ace Bayou, as a manufacturer and distributor, and Target, as a dealer, is that if any of the products delivered by Ace are found to be defective or substandard, then Target may refuse the order, making Ace Bayou liable for any losses.
-However, another provision of the contract stipulates that if the defective components are the exterior shells manufactured by Raj Overseas, then the liability would fall on the shoulders of Raj.
+One stipulation of the contract between Ace Bayou and Target allows Target to refuse the order.
+In the event, any of the products delivered by Ace are found to be defective or substandard.
+They are therefore making Ace Bayou liable for any losses.
+However, another provision of the contract stipulates that if the faulty components are the exterior shells manufactured by Raj Overseas, then the liability would fall on the shoulders of Raj.

 Ace Bayou Names Alleged Defects

-Target and Ace Bayou worked together to choose a goal of the number of units to produce, and both companies agreed that if errors or defects were discovered in the beanbag shells, Raj Overseas would be at fault and would be responsible for damages.
-Ace Bayou alleges that once Raj Overseas began the production process, it was contractually obligated to provide products that meet industry standards.
+Target and Ace Bayou worked together to choose a goal of the number of units to produce.
+Both companies agreed that if errors or defects are present in the beanbag shells, Raj Overseas would be at fault.
+And therefore, Raj would be responsible for damages.
+Ace Bayou alleges that once Raj Overseas began the production process, it became contractually obligated to provide products that meet industry standards.
 However, Ace Bayou believes that RAJ Overseas failed to fulfil its obligations in several ways:

 - Mislabelled exterior shells